any-docs/css/content/reference/selectors/_doublecolon_scroll-marker-group/index.md

 ## Description

 A scroll container's **`::scroll-marker-group`** pseudo-element represents a **scroll marker group container**.
-This is a container that automatically contains any {{cssxref("::scroll-marker")}} pseudo-elements generated on itself or its descendants.
+This is a container that automatically contains any `::scroll-marker` pseudo-elements generated on itself or its descendants.
 This allows them to be positioned and styled as a group.
 This pseudo-element is typically used when creating a CSS carousel to provide a scroll position indicator.
 The individual scroll markers can be used to navigate to their associated content items.

-The scroll container must have its {{cssxref("scroll-marker-group")}} property set to a non-`none` value for the `::scroll-marker-group` pseudo-element to be generated.
-The {{cssxref("scroll-marker-group")}} value determines where the scroll marker group container appears in the carousel's tab order and layout box order (but not DOM structure) — `before` puts it at the start, while `after` puts it at the end.
+The scroll container must have its `scroll-marker-group` property set to a non-`none` value for the `::scroll-marker-group` pseudo-element to be generated.
+The `scroll-marker-group` value determines where the scroll marker group container appears in the carousel's tab order and layout box order (but not DOM structure) — `before` puts it at the start, while `after` puts it at the end.

 > [!NOTE]
-> Alternatively, a scroll marker group container can be created from an existing element containing a set of {{htmlelement("a")}} elements using {{cssxref("scroll-target-group")}}.
+> Alternatively, a scroll marker group container can be created from an existing element containing a set of {{htmlelement("a")}} elements using `scroll-target-group`.

 As an accessibility best practice, match the visual rendering position of the scroll marker group container with the tab order.
 When positioning the group at the start of the content, put it at the beginning of the tab order using `before`.
 When positioning the group at the end of the content, put it at the end of the tab order using `after`.